koalatee/macOScompliance/README.md

 This account needs READ access to Smart Groups.
 Use https://github.com/jamfit/Encrypted-Script-Parameters for more information on encrypted string parameters.

-<i>Note, this is used for error-checking in case a user's machine is compliant but they are still in the smart groups that tell them they're not compliant.</i>
+<i>Note, this is used for error-checking in case a user's machine is compliant but they are still in the smart groups that tell them they're not compliant.
+This may happen if you have infrequent inventory or other policies that run on a schedule that you want to bypass.</i>

 ### 3. Smart Groups:
-1. Operating System {like} $full_os_version - you can set the macOS version you want to be 'compliant' (e.g. 10.12.6) - this should equal the version in your macOS upgrade policy.
+1. Operating System {like} $full_os_version - you can set the macOS version you want to be 'compliant' (e.g. 10.14.6) - this should equal the version in your macOS upgrade policy.
 2. Has Software Updates available - either use an EA or jamf built-in.
 3. Machine not encrypted - use your discretion on the best way to check this.
-I use https://github.com/koalatee/scripts/blob/master/jamf/EAs/accurate%20FV%20reporting.sh to set an EA that is used for Smart Groups.
+I use https://github.com/koalatee/scripts/blob/master/jamf/EAs/EA-AccurateFilevaultReporting.zsh to set an EA that is used for Smart Groups.
 4. Machine does not have antivirus installed.
 4. Scope this script to Computer Group {member of} $above_group1 [or] Computer Group {member of} $above_group2 [or] Computer Group {member of} $above_group3 [or] Computer Group {member of} $above_group4.